rfzeg/conveyor_gazebo/README.md

 + ROS Kinetic
 + Gazebo 7.0

-Note: This package has only been tested on Ubuntu 16.04 LTS with ROS Kinetic and Gazebo 7.0 or Gazebo 7.8.
+Note: This package has only been tested on Ubuntu 16.04 LTS with ROS Kinetic and Gazebo 7.0, 7.8 and 7.15.

 ### Installation